-Whittenburg, who has more than 25 years of college basketball coaching experience, was a standout player for North Carolina State.
+Whittenburg will forever be remembered in Raleigh for his standout playing days for the Wolfpack.
 He was named to the ACC Basketball Championship All-Tournament Team in 1983.
 That same season, he was picked to the NCAA All-West Regional squad as well as the all-tournament team for the Final Four.

 His 24-point effort in the 1983 NCAA West Regional Final propelled NC State to the Final Four.
-He scored 14 points and assisted on the game-winning dunk that gave NCSU its second national title, a 54-52 win over Houston's vaunted Phi Slamma Jamma squad.
+He scored 14 points and assisted on the game-winning dunk that gave NC State its second national title, a 54-52 win over Houston's vaunted Phi Slamma Jamma squad.

-As of 2013, Whittenburg ranked 30th on the Wolfpack career scoring list (1,272 points) and second in career 3-point shooting percentage (.476).
-Whittenburg's honored No. 25 jersey hangs in the rafters of PNC Arena.
+Whittenburg scored 1,272 career points and stands second at NC State in career 3-point shooting percentage (.476).
+His honored No. 25 jersey hangs in the rafters of PNC Arena.

 A Washington, D.C., native and graduate of basketball powerhouse DeMatha Catholic High School, Whittenburg played for the legendary Morgan Wooten and was inducted into the DeMatha Catholic Hall of Fame for his accomplishments as a member of DeMatha's first national championship basketball team in 1978.

 Whittenburg, a third-round selection of the Phoenix Suns in the 1983 NBA Draft, earned a B.S. in business administration from NC State in 1984.
-He serves on the Board of Directors for the Jim Valvano Foundation for cancer research.
 He is married to the former Jacqueline Williams of Raleigh.